Satviksangamkar/Gemini-Q-A-and-Image-Insights/README.md

 - **User Interface Design**: Creating an intuitive and responsive UI.
 - **Version Control**: Using Git for project management.
 - **Environment Management**: Handling dependencies and environment variables.
-- **Documentation**: Creating clear and comprehensive README and inline comments.

 ## 🔮 Future Enhancements